 You will love how easy it is to make this au gratin-style potato casserole in an Instant Pot!
 Dinner doesn't get any faster than when you can cook in your Instant Pot! or pressure cooker!

 Before making this recipe, I want to talk about the main ingredient of this recipe, Idaho® russet potatoes.
 You know me, and I create a LOT of delicious potato side dish recipes for the blog.
-Potatoes are versatile, can be used in so many types of recipes, and my kids love them!
+Potatoes are versatile and can be used in many recipes; my kids love them!
 (Even my picky one!!)

 I decided to change things up with this recipe a bit and incorporate soft goat cheese in the recipe.
 The goat cheese adds a bit of zing to the cheese sauce.
 Add in Litehouse freeze-dried spices, and you get a powerful flavor combination!
 Believe it or not, even my picky one loved this easy gluten free potato recipe!

 Get ready for fun because I have a TON of delicious gluten free side dish recipes on my blog.
-Potatoes make a popular side dish, and they go beautifully with most dinners!
+Potatoes are a popular side dish that goes beautifully with most dinners!

 Serve it with: